aaronsaray/aaronsaray.com/content/blog/internet-explorer-css-hacks-transparent-png-and-selectors.markdown

 <!--more-->

-First off, lets look at some common css selectors - and how we can use them to identify styles for specific versions of IE.  (Note: I am way not into using hacks such as broken comments, etc, in CSS.
+First off, let's look at some common css selectors - and how we can use them to identify styles for specific versions of IE.  (Note: I am way not into using hacks such as broken comments, etc, in CSS.
 I'd rather write a selector)

 **IE 6 and below**